 Our goal is to raise $2000 in order to build a home for a Cambodian family in need.
-In March 2018 our group will build a home with an Australian organization – Heartprint.
+In March 2018 our group will build a home with our partners in Cambodia – an Australian organization – Heartprint.

 By helping build a house, you are not only building a house but also a future for a family.
 Many families are barely surviving on a day-to-day basis and simply don’t have the funds to build a house.
 These families are living in make shift houses that provide very little shelter, leak during rains and are unsafe for their children.
 Most people just need a little hand up in life and thrive knowing that people actually care about them.
 Building a house for a family can give them a sense of pride as well as a good nights’ sleep reducing illness and injury.